-We counsel families who wish to preserve estate assets in the face of potentially ruinous long-term health care costs.
-Asset preservation may involve the lifetime transfer of assets to heirs, with proper consideration of income tax, gift tax and Medicaid (Title XIX) consequences.
+KKC Elder Law attorneys work with families to preserve their assets in the face of potentially crippling long-term health care costs.
+Asset preservation may involve the lifetime transfer of assets to heirs, with proper consideration of income tax, gift tax, and Medicaid (Title XIX) consequences.
 It may also require the preparation or revision of existing wills, trusts, deeds, or business agreements to reflect changes in circumstances.
-We prepare the necessary documents to satisfy our client's specific goals, and attend to tax and other reporting requirements.
+We prepare the necessary documents to satisfy our clients’ specific goals and handle tax and other reporting requirements.

-Our attorneys analyze how best to finance the costs of long-term care, while avoiding the impoverishment of the caretaker spouse or other family member.
-Financing tools such as long-term health care insurance, reverse annuity mortgages and Medicaid (Title XIX) assistance are discussed so that our clients are fully aware of the options available to them.
+Our attorneys analyze how best to finance the costs of long-term care while avoiding the financial hardship of the caretaker spouse or other family member.
+Financing tools such as long-term health care insurance, reverse annuity mortgages, and Medicaid (Title XIX) assistance are explained so clients are fully aware of their options.

 Medicaid (Title XIX) Application Process

-We guide families through the often confusing and difficult process of applying for governmental assistance for the costs of uninsured medical care.
-In the event of a denial of assistance, we represent clients in administrative and Superior Court appeals, so they are assured of achieving the fullest advantage of those federal and state programs to which they are entitled.
+We guide families through the often confusing and difficult process of applying for governmental assistance to cover the costs of uninsured medical care.
+In the event of a denial of assistance, we represent our clients in administrative and Superior Court appeals so they’re assured of achieving the federal and state benefits to which they’re entitled.